naFila-pt/nafila/docs/serverless.md

 ```

 ### create new queue
-A queue is identified by `queueId` (generated in backend) and contains:
-- a `.owner_id` - the owner's `<userId>`
-- a `.name` - store name
-- a `.remainingTicketsInQueue` - remaining active people in queue
-- a `.ticketTopNumber` - number of the last ticket
-- a `.currentTicketNumber` - number of the current ticket being attended
-- a `.currentTicketName` - name of the current ticket being attended (if `.name` based ticket - `null` otherwise)
-A queue is stored in firestore as `/queues/<queueId>/{owner_id, name, remainingTicketsInQueue, ticketTopNumber, currentTicketNumber, currentTicketName}`

-Note: email is the store manager (user) email - in order for him to receive poster email
+Note: `email` parameter is the store manager (user) email - in order for him to receive poster email

 ```javascript
 var createQueue = functions.httpsCallable('createQueue');